 Choose the appropriate content rating

-The BlackBerry World content rating system was designed based on input from our carrier, consumer and developer partners to create a system that helps parents control what type of content their children can access.
+The BlackBerry World content rating system is based on input from our carrier, consumer and developer partners to create a system that helps parents control the type of content their children can access.

 When you upload your app on the vendor portal you must answer a series of questions about your content so that a rating level can be generated for you.